619: Hollowed Out Edition

 That's not something that helps to attract people.

-And nuns with a vinegar face, let's not even talk about it.
+Vinegar is nasty, and nuns with a vinegar face, Let's not even talk about it.
+End exact quote.

 Sure, a significant percentage of our clergy are rapists, but the vibes are off with the nuns, you know?